 At his request, Francis opened a gate for them a block away from the location and even offered to accompany them.
 Atienna politely declined the offer— “Mr. Foxman, I wouldn’t say I’m quite an expert on war tactics, but Werner’s has shared quite a few books regarding them with me… I believe that you are quite an important asset here and having you out frolicking with us would be a bit foolish, don’t you think?”

 As they emerged from Francis’s gate in a dimly lit alleyway, Olive found himself starting to become afraid of Atienna’s thoughts bleeding into him.
 ‘There’s no point in doing this,’ she’d maybe think.
 Or even, ‘Poor Olive.
 This is all he can do.’
 But—

 Olive, I’m with you, came the reassurance.

 Olive glanced to his left.
 Atienna who was standing there in the dark met his gaze.
 Sefu, who was just behind her, arched a brow.
 Olive tensed, cheeks flushing.
-But he accepted this and even found a sense of embarrassing comfort in it.
+But he accepted her words and even found a sense of embarrassing comfort in them.
 However, he did not find the same in Gabrielle who was a quiet presence beside him.
 He was rather unnerved about how she’d willingly come along with them.
-Olive wondered if she was just desperately trying to find a reason and purpose.
+Olive wondered if she was just desperately trying to find a reason and purpose now.

-Gabrielle hurtled out of the alley and tackled Dämon Forstchritt to the ground.
-The woman’s papers cascaded down around them, catching a psychedelic light emitting from the right side of the road.
+Gabrielle hurtled out of the alley and tackled Dämon Fortschritt to the ground.
+The woman’s papers cascaded down around them in the aftermath, catching a psychedelic light emitting from the right side of the road.
 Gabrielle seemed to catch sight of this oddity and slowly turned her head in the direction.
 Her eyes reflected a terrifying sight, causing Olive to tear out of the alleyway and onto the road.